Written by: Lucase2767#9329

 Diluc’s Charged Attack Stamina Cost is decreased by 50%, and its duration is increased by 3s.

-The Pyro Enchantment provided by Dawn lasts for 4s longer.
-Additionally.
-Diluc gains 20% Pyro DMG Bonus during the duration of this effect.
+The Pyro Infusion provided by Dawn lasts for 4s longer.
+Additionally, Diluc gains 20% Pyro DMG Bonus during the duration of this effect.

-Refunds 15% of the ores used when crafting Claymore-type weapons.
+Refunds 15% of the ores used when Forging Claymore-type weapons.